Merry-go-round train: MGR hopper decline and re-use

-There were fourteen HAAs modified as MSA Scrap Hoppers in 2004 and renumbered in the 397000-397013 range.
-They proved to be a short-lived idea though, as the light alloy bodies took too much damage from rough use and were withdrawn and scrapped after only a few weeks of use.
+They proved to be a short-lived idea though, as the light alloy bodies took too much damage from rough use and were withdrawn and scrapped after only one use.
+It was known to the staff involved in the trial that the wagons would not be up to the heavy-handed task, however the management wanted to continue with the trial regardless.